quasarframework/quasar/docs/src/pages/vue-components/stepper.md

 <doc-example title="Dark" file="QStepper/Dark" />

-### Custom Header Classes

-You can use the `header-class` prop to apply any class specifically to the header.
+Starting with Quasar v1.9.13+, you can use the `header-class` prop to apply any CSS class(es) to the header.
+In the example below, we are applying bolded text:

 <doc-example title="Header Class" file="QStepper/HeaderClass" />